-We wish to develop methods and direct actions, along with collaborative art-response
+We wish to develop and encourage direct actions, along with collaborative arts-response

-(in poetry, writing, music, painting, dance and other genre), that can respond quickly to unfolding
+(in poetry, writing, music, painting, dance and other genre) in ways that can respond quickly to unfolding

-emergencies anywhere on the planet and help to rescue and repair damage to our communities and ourselves
+emergencies anywhere in the world, to help to rescue and repair damage to our communities and to ourselves

 at the first signs of impending crises.

-There are many kinds of arts emergencies in which Artists as First Responders might engage:
+There are many kinds of arts emergencies in which Artists as second Responders might engage:

 - Natural disasters such as floods, hurricanes, tsunamis and the like, that disrupt the capacity